Who We Are

 Meet the Team

-Virginia Clean Cities has offices in Richmond, Arlington, and at James Madison University in Harrisonburg, Virginia.
-In addition to the team that manages the day-to-day operation of the organization, Virginia Clean Cities also draws on a large, diverse, and engaged group of stakeholders throughout the Commonwealth and the nation.
+Virginia Clean Cities has offices in Charlottesville and at James Madison University in Harrisonburg, Virginia.
+In addition to the team that manages the day-to-day operation of the organization, Virginia Clean Cities also draws on a large, diverse and engaged group of stakeholders throughout the Commonwealth and the nation.

 Alleyn Harned